-Goodwill of \$469,900 (2020: \$6,003,176) arising from the acquisitions is attributable to expected synergies that can be achieved in integrating these subsidiaries into the Group's existing business such as expanding the Group's presence in Singapore and tapping on the subsidiaries' workforce expertise.
+Goodwill of \$3,824,000 (2021: \$469,900) arising from the acquisitions is attributable to expected synergies that can be achieved in integrating these subsidiaries into the Group's existing business such as expanding the Group's presence in Singapore and tapping on the subsidiaries' workforce expertise and these are also the primary reasons for the acquisitions.
 These intangibles identified are subsumed into goodwill as they do not meet the recognition criteria for identifiable intangible assets.
-The goodwill are not to be deductible for tax purposes.
+The goodwill is not deductible for tax purposes.